 How do you manage homesickness in campers?

 One of the first things we do is introduce Lily, our homesickness specialist (a.k.a.
 Camp Dog).
 Works like a charm, while Lily is also the most experienced survival specialist on staff, having spent the first 4 years of her life neglected before we found her – with the perfect temperament for a camp dog.
 She’s also our top tracker 😉 For more information and on homesickness, be sure to click on camp director Chris Chisholm’s article Homesickness Protocol & Prevention.

 Can I bring my pet?
 Camp and expedition participants are unable to have pets join them during their time with us.
 However, accompanying friends and family may bring pets when dropping off and/or picking up participants.
 Pets must be leashed or remain in the vehicle at all times and pet owners must be respectful of all others.
 Keep in mind that our Camp Dog, Lily, will be around and participating in camp closings.
 Please support her in her important role by not allowing your pet to distract her from doing her job well.

 Is staff medically trained?

-All staff members are current on First Aid and CPR.
-All lead instructors and camp directors have, at a minimum, Wilderness First Aid training and some are Wilderness First Responders & EMTs.
+All adult staff members are current on First Aid and CPR.
+Lead instructors and camp directors have at a minimum Wilderness First Aid training and some have previous Wilderness First Responder and EMT training.
 Lead instructors have oversight from a director and are responsible for up to 12 campers with one assistant instructor-in-training accompanying them.
 However, we do not have on-site nurses or doctors.

 What happens if my child gets sick or injured while at camp?